-For the 2-week projects a list is made available in advance and supervisors introduce the projects in a class meeting approximately two weeks before the project start date.
-Students are encouraged to state preferences and every effort is made to accommodate their wishes.
+For the 2-week projects a list is made available in advance and supervisors introduce the projects in class approximately two weeks before the project start date.
+Students are encouraged to state preferences and every effort is made to accommodate them.
 For the induction project students will be assigned to companies prior to the start of term.